datamesh-governance/datamesh-governance.com/policies/interoperability/json-file-format.md

 ## Decision

-We use Apache Parquet for data products.
+We use JSON as a file format for data products.

+Entries are separated with a new line ([ndson](http://ndjson.org)).

 ## Consequences

-- Low storage and IO costs
-- Fast querying and processing
+- Supports complex structures, such as arrays and objects
-- Software engineers need to learn Parquet file format.
+- No need for managing a schema to write data
-- Append only
-- binary ->  efficient storage -> IO optimized
+- JSON is a simple format, known to all engineers
+- Widespread across many tools (such as Kafka Connectors), which makes data ingestion simple
+- Expensive IO and retrieval costs when querying data sets, as it is not compressed
-- column-oriented -> efficient JOIN operations
+- Full reads make JOIN operations slow and expensive, compared to column-oriented file formats
-- (limited) meta data included
-- machine-readable

 ## Follow-Up Questions

 - Partitioning
 - How to document the schema?
 - Timestamp format
-- How to model mutable data (like master and reference data)?

 ## Considered Alternatives

+- CSV
-- JSON
+- Parquet
 - Delta
 - Multi-format

 ## Automation

-- Databricks comes with Parquet support out of the box
-- Tutorials provided by enabling team
+TBD

 ## Verification / Adherence / Monitoring

 - Query all data products ([GOV-12](datacatalog.md)) periodically and try to deserialize latest file
 - Query all data products ([GOV-12](datacatalog.md)) periodically and check suffix
-- Webhook after each data product publishing with tag `serialization:delta`
+- Webhook after each data product publishing with tag `serialization:json`
+-